Canopy

 Before this becomes a repository, the following need to land:

-- Manifest spec v0: a draft JSON schema and a short prose specification, with at least three real-world assets modelled against it (one skill, one tool, one sub-agent).
+canopyCLI, and adapters fit together end-to-end, with the seams between them named. - Manifest spec v0: a draft JSON schema and a short prose specification, with at least three real-world assets modelled against it (one skill, one tool, one sub-agent).

-- A decision on the signing scheme.
+- A decision on the realistic starting reviewer model.